Usage, Attribution, and Implications

 Hi, my name is Sebastian Baltes,

-I am a Lecturer in the School of Computer Science at the University of Adelaide, Australia.
+I am a Lecturer (Assistant Professor) in the School of Computer Science at the University of Adelaide, Australia.
 In my research, I empirically analyse software developers' work habits to identify requirements for new tools and point to possible tool and process improvements.
 For me, thoroughly analysing and understanding the state-of-practice is an essential first step towards improving how software is being developed.
 Too often, decisions are still rather opinion-based than data-informed.
 My long-term goal is to bridge the gap between empirical research and practice, both by studying relevant phenomena and by communicating the results back to practitioners.
 Some of my research projects already led to recommendations for researchers and practitioners, others to the development of novel tool prototypes.

 I am a methods pluralist.
 Most empirical studies I conduct follow a mixed methods design, combining qualitative and quantitative research methods.
 I am especially interested in interdisciplinary research, involving theories and methods from the social sciences (e.g., grounded theory, social constructionism) and psychology (e.g., theories on expertise development).
 Moreover, with an increasing number of software companies maintaining open source projects, legal aspects of software development gain importance.
 One legal question I studied is the license status of code snippets on Stack Overflow and developers’ awareness of its implications.